n8n-io/n8n-docs/docs/integrations/builtin/credentials/discord.md

 - OAuth2
 - Webhook

 Not sure which method to use?
-Refer to [How to choose an authentication method](#how-to-choose-an-authentication-method) for more guidance.
+Refer to [Choose an authentication method](#choose-an-authentication-method) for more guidance.

 ## Related resources